yxwu1999/yxwu1999.github.io/_pages/about.md

 ## 🏝️ Social Activities

 - Volunteer in local communities to help elders learn smartphone skills
-- Member of graduate students union in Southeast University
+- Member of Graduate Students' Union in Southeast University
-- Member of students union in Hohai University
+- Member of Students' Union in Hohai University
 - Member of Red Cross Youth Club in Hohai University
 - Class monitor in Hohai University